-Many dentists assume that because they are registered medical professionals, their services are VAT exempt.
+Many dentists assume that because they are registered medical professionals, all of their services are VAT exempt.
 Unfortunately, that’s not always true.
 Under Item 1, Group 7, Schedule 9 of VATA 1994, VAT exemptions apply only to medical care services that diagnose, treat, or cure disease or ill health.
-Cosmetic dentistry and facial aesthetics often fall outside this definition.
+Unlike cosmetic dentistry, facial aesthetics often fall outside this definition.

 Illuminate Skin Clinics Ltd offered treatments such as fat freezing, fillers, and facials.
 HMRC ruled these were not exempt from VAT because they were primarily cosmetic.
 Illuminate Skin Clinics Ltd appealed to the First-tier Tax Tribunal, but they agreed with HMRC, stating: